neos/neos-development-collection/Neos.Neos/Documentation/CreatingASite/RenderingCustomMarkup/PageRendering.rst

     }
   }

-This ``page`` path is rendered by default for new site packages.
 Let's investigate how this rendering process happens.
 Fusion always starts rendering at the fusion path ``root``.
 You can verify this by simply replacing the code in your ``Root.fusion`` file with this snippet::